KlausAschenbrenner/KAOS/main64/README.md

 ```

 If you build the OS after these changes again, it should run afterwards with a GUI - if you are on VMware Fusion.
-On VMware Workstation the GUI doesn't work.
+On VMware Workstation the GUI version doesn't work.